The D2C market in India is growing rapidly, with an estimated market size of $100 billion by 2025, according to a recent report by Data labs.

 Bottom-of-the-funnel (BOFU) strategies are marketing tactics that are designed to convert potential customers into paying customers.
 Here are some bottom-of-the-funnel strategies for D2C marketing:

-emails can be an effective way to recover lost sales.
-Brands can send targeted emails to potential customers who have added items to their cart but haven't completed their purchase, offering a discount or other incentive to encourage them to complete the purchase.
+Abandoned cart communication can be an effective way to recover lost sales.
+Brands can look at offering a discount or other incentives to encourage customers to complete the purchase.

-Offer limited-time offers and promotions to customers who have shown interest in your product but haven't yet purchased.
-This can include retargeting ads, personalized emails, and targeted social media ads that include offers and discounts.
+Offer limited-time offers and promotions to customers who have shown interest in your product but haven't yet purchased it.

 Real-life Example